code-distortion/backoff/README.md

 $callback = fn(…) => …; // do something here

 // the callback can accept these parameters:
-//   $log            - called 'log' - the current AttemptLog object
 //   AttemptLog $log - of type 'AttemptLog' - the current AttemptLog object
+//   $log            - called '$log' - the current AttemptLog object
-//   $logs           - called 'logs' - an array of AttemptLog objects
+//   $logs           - called '$logs' - an array of AttemptLog objects

 Backoff::exponential(1)
     ->failureCallback($callback) // <<<